pbutland/caughtlistening/README.md

 That describes the "raw" data.
 However, at the top directory level of each trial directory there is a file that combines all of the individual text files.
 It attempts to format the text so that it can be easily read as input for another program (see [What's next?](#what-next)).

+In addition to this, there is also a PDF file which represents the content of the original transcripts.

 ## Generated text

 The text was generated using the [Apache Tesseract OCR](https://github.com/tesseract-ocr/tesseract) engine.